joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 # Virtual Devices and Fake Interrupts

 All programs are DOS virtual machines and can access the DOS interfaces.
 They can also access ports and memory-mapped IO, as well as set interrupt vectors that are local in scope.
 This is entirely emulated.
+Memory-mapped IO can only use direct buffers, so emulating devices that require getting each read/write is not supported.

 See dosvm.md for the full specification.

 ## Methods of Emulating Device IO

+The kernel never allows ports to be read or written to directly.
+All IO port instructions are decoded and executed in protected mode by the kernel on the behalf of a driver.

-The first method of arbutrating IO would be first come first serve, and block any process that is trying to access the device.
+The first method of arbitrating IO would be first come first serve, and block any process that is trying to access the device besides the current user.
 This is easy to implement.
+A boolean lock and a PID variable are all that is needed.
+This type of emulation is not particularly fast despite the simplicity because port IO still has to be decoded and executed by the kernel and only after it has gone through the device chain.

-THe second method is to fully emulate the hardware interface.
+The second method is to fully emulate the hardware interface.
 Separate emulation contexts must be created for each process that is accessing it.
-A queue can be used to store requests.
+A queue can be used to store requests and send it to real hardware.
+Worker threads are ideal for doing this sort of IO, but there is slight latency involvedd.

 # Programming